Jeremy Kauffman

 Jeremy Kauffman (born September 19, 1984) is an American entrepreneur and political activist known for founding and leading the blockchain-based filesharing project LBRY.
 Kauffman is also known as a vocal supporter and activist within the Free State Project (FSP) and a former board member.
 The FSP is a movement designed to get libertarians to move to the state of New Hampshire.
 Kauffman was the Libertarian nominee in the 2022 United States Senate election in New Hampshire, losing to Democrat Maggie Hassan.
+Kauffman, elected the chair of Libertarian Party of New Hampshire in 2026, is known for his provocative statements made on its Twitter account that have been deemed violent, racist, and antisemitic.

 Early life

 Kauffman was born on September 19, 1984.
 He earned two Bachelor of Science degrees in physics and computer science at Rensselaer Polytechnic Institute.

 Business career

 Jeremy Kauffman was CEO of TopScore prior to formulating the idea for a version of YouTube that would be decentralized in its construction and operation.
 The result of this idea for a media and video viewing platform that claimed to be fully decentralized was called LBRY (pronounced as "library").
 LBRY was launched in 2015.
 When asked about the purpose of LBRY, Kauffman stated that while the LBRY blockchain could be used in a 'Wild West' kind of way, the main goal of the platform was to provide people with choices for content.

 Following an investigation by the SEC regarding the issuance of a cryptocurrency token called "LBRY credit" (LBC)., a federal judge in November 2022 ruled that LBC is legally a security that requires regulation by the SEC.
 Kauffman has not yet commented on whether he intends to appeal the decision or to settle with the SEC but has said the decision "threatens the entire U.S. cryptocurrency industry" by classifying "almost every cryptocurrency" as a security.
 Upon hearing that Gary Gensler would be the head of the SEC, Kauffman was hopeful that an M.I.T. professor who specialized in cryptocurrency would be fair to the new industry and to not be "a complete sociopath."

 Odysee, an open-source video-sharing website that uses the LBRY network, was founded by members of the LBRY team in 2020.

 In October 2023, LBRY Inc. declared bankruptcy due to significant financial difficulties and mounting legal pressures following the SEC's classification of LBRY Credits (LBC) as a security.
 The bankruptcy led to the forced sale of Odysee, which was acquired by Forward Research, a firm specializing in decentralized technology.
 The sale marked the end of LBRY’s direct involvement with Odysee, though the platform continues to operate under new ownership.